bevyengine/rfcs/rfcs/44-removed-filter.md

 ## Future work

 1. Removal detection (and change detection) could somehow be automatically detected and enabled if systems are present in the schedule that require it.
-2. The hypothetical (and trivial to implement) `Not` query filter modifier will be more useful with the addition of the `Removed` query filter.